What To Do If The PC Doesn’t Turn On But Its Fans Do

 - Failed components

-When power supply to your computer fails, then it won’t start or power up, but the fans spin regardless.
+When the power supply to your computer fails, then it won’t start or power up, but the fans spin regardless.

-Similarly, when your computer won’t boot but fans spin constantly, it could be sign of high temperatures or overheating in your computer.
+Similarly, when your computer won’t boot but fans spin constantly, it could be a sign of high temperatures or overheating in your computer.